Typical Mammalian Cell Bank Characterization Program

 - ICH Guidance, Q5D: Derivation and Characterization of Cell Substrates Used for Production of Biotechnological/Biological Products, (63 FR 50244; September 21, 1998).

-Identity Testing:- Isoenzyme Electrophoresis to indicate consistency with human dermal fibroblast control (see below)
+- Isoenzyme electrophoresis to indicate consistency with human dermal fibroblast control (see below)

 - Karyology analysis (karyotyping) of cell lines (50 metaphases) to confirm diploid status